couchbase/cbft/docs/dev-guide/index-definitions.md

 ## Index attributes

-An index has several attributes that a user needs to specify when defining an index:
+An index has several attributes that a user can specify when defining an index:

-- Index Name - required
+* Index Name - required
-- Index Type - required
+* Index Type - required
-- Index Params
+* Index Params
-- Source Type - required
+* Source Type - required
-- Source Name
+* Source Name
-- Source UUID
+* Source Params
-- Source Params
+* Source UUID
-- Plan Params
+* Plan Params

-And, an index has system-generated properties when the an index is first created:
+And, an index will have (read-only) system-generated attributes when the an index is first created:

 * Index UUID